cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ## 6. Debugging
+### 6.1 Building Docker Image
+In the same directory as this README, run `docker compose build`.
+This will build the IsochroneAgent local Docker Image.

+### 6.2 Spinning up with stack-manager
 To debug the agent, replace [`isochroneagent-debug.json`](stack-manager-input-config/isochroneagent-debug.json) instead of [`isochroneagent.json`](stack-manager-input-config/isochroneagent.json) in the [stack-manager config directory].

 Spin up with `./stack.sh start <STACK NAME>` in the [stack-manager]'s main folder.